techstop/techstop/content/post/2018-04-19-backup-and-debloat-android-no-root.md

 For Android 4.0 and up

-Tested on ubuntu & xubuntu
+Tested on ubuntu & Manjaro

 Make sure the "**bda**" file has execute permissions.